Minnesota officer shouted 'Taser!' but fired a gun instead, fatally shooting a man at a traffic stop, police say

 Moments before he was killed, Wright called his mother and said he had been pulled over.

-The 20-year-old was driving with his girlfriend Sunday afternoon when a police officer stopped him, his mother Katie Wright told CNN affiliate WCCO.
+He was with his girlfriend Sunday afternoon when a police officer stopped him, his mother Katie Wright told CNN affiliate WCCO.

 "He said they pulled him over because he had air fresheners hanging from the rearview mirror," Katie Wright said.